Dionne-Stratton/timer-app-react-native/README.md

 5. Timer runs automatically with audio/haptic cues
 6. Use controls to pause, skip blocks, or stop
 7. Session completes automatically when all blocks finish
+8. **Note**: Bottom navigation is hidden during session run.
+Use device back button to stop session.

 ### Managing Activities